 Geographic Segmentation Example — McDonald’s

 McDonald’s is the world’s biggest restaurant chain, with over 37,000 restaurants in more than 120 markets.
-The fast-food chain divides its target markets into segments by country, region, and cities, then customize the menu by local preferences.
+The fast-food chain divides its target markets into segments by country, region, and cities, then customizes the menu by local preferences.
 These different market segments have very different preferences and McDonald’s does an excellent job of localizing its products.

 Instead of trying to sell a Big Mac (a beef burger) in India and affecting the local sentiment, they introduced the Maharaja Mac: a variation of the Big Mac but without pork or beef.